Australian Childhood Heart Disease Action Plan

 The Plan must align with the Australian Government National Strategic Framework for Chronic Conditions3.
 The Framework was approved by the Australian Health Ministers’ Advisory Council in 2017 and outlines the key objectives, and priority areas for Action Plans.

 Consultation and Stakeholder Engagement

 HeartKids will facilitate the development of the Plan under the direction of a National Steering Committee chaired by Ms Jan McClelland AM.
-The Plan is being developed in consultation with six Expert Subject Matter Working Groups and two drafts will be circulated for public and industry consultation in November 2018 and January 2019.
+The Plan is being developed in consultation with six Expert Subject Matter Working Groups and two drafts will be circulated for public and industry consultation from 19 September – 3 October 2018

 Consultation will take place with a broad range of stakeholders including:

 - Health consumers, that is, people living with or impacted by CHD including their families or care givers,